gjguerin96/README-generator/README.md

 ## Installation

-asdsada
+Requires node.js, inquirer, and fs.

 ## Usage

-asdsad
+See video walkthrough below.

 ## Contributing

-asdsad
+I built this application with some assistance from my tutor, Vinnie Lopez.

 ## Tests

-asdad
+N/A

 ## Questions

-If you have any questions, reach out to me at asdsad or find me on [github](https://www.github.com/asddasd).
+If you have any questions, reach out to me at gjguerin96@gmail.com or find me on [github](https://www.github.com/gjguerin96).

 ## License